Table of Contents

 The best sources of vitamin E

 Fats and vegetables are very good sources.
 Seeds, nuts, and vegetable oils are the best sources of vitamin E. Green leafy vegetables are also good sources.
 Wheat germ oil, sunflower oil, peanuts, hazelnuts, almonds, and avocado.
 These are all excellent natural sources of tocopherol.
 Most vegetable oils contain tocopherols: remember to vary them as much as possible.
-Canola, olive, argan, sunflower, hazelnut, etc. It is also found in black currants, cilantro, spinach, mint, blackberries, red pepper, dandelion, and in smaller amounts in most fruits and vegetables.
+Canola, olive, argan, sunflower, hazelnut, etc. It is also found in black currants, cilantro, spinach, mint, blackberries, red pepper, and dandelion, and in smaller amounts in most fruits and vegetables.

 Benefits and properties of vitamin E